-These ordinances protect individuals from discrimination on the basis of sex, marital status, pregnancy, disability, family status, and race.
+These ordinances protect individuals from discrimination on the basis of sex, marital status, pregnancy, breastfeeding, disability, family status, and race; sexual harassment; breastfeeding harassment; and harassment and vilification on the grounds of disability and race.
 The EOC's mission is to eliminate discrimination and foster an inclusive society in which all individuals are treated with respect and dignity.

 The EOC has a number of functions.
-These include undertaking investigation, conciliating complaints, providing litigation support, promoting equal opportunities through public education and training, conducting research, and advocating policy changes on issues related to discrimination and equal opportunities.
+These include undertaking investigation, conciliating complaints, providing legal assistance where appropriate, promoting equal opportunities through public education and training, conducting research, and advocating policy changes on issues related to discrimination and equal opportunities.